 Faux wood shutters, also referred to as PVC or polymer shutters, are classified at 3.17 R-value, according to findings by the Smart Energy Alliance.
-That’s the greatest R-value for interior shutters.
+That’s the top R-value for interior shutters.

-This type of window treatment is best for any area in your home, even ones with extreme heat, dampness and sunlight.
-Our LouverWood® Shutters can withstand the seasons without cracking, crumbling or becoming washed out.
+This type of window treatment is ideal for any area in your home, even ones with a lot of heat, moisture and sunlight.
+Our LouverWood® Shutters handle the weather without cracking, chipping or losing color.

 Browse Now: LouverWood Plantation Shutters

 Real wood shutters are a close second to synthetic wood, stacking up at a 2.77 R-value.

 Made from the top U.S. wood with extra- large panels, our premium Heritage Shutters bring an upscale look to your residence.